 Women with breast cancer may experience breast changes or symptoms, but many women do not show any of these signs or symptoms when diagnosed.
 Many times, breast signs or symptoms can be caused by a medical condition that is not cancer.
-If you are concerned about a sign or symptom, please talk with your doctor.

 The signs and symptoms that should be discussed with a doctor include:

 Change in the size or shape of the breast

 Nipple discharge that occurs suddenly, is bloody, or occurs in only one breast.

 Physical changes, such as a nipple turned inward or a sore in the nipple area

 Skin irritation or changes, such as puckering, dimpling, scaliness, or new creases

 Warm, red, swollen breasts with or without a rash with dimpling resembling the skin of an orange, called peau d'orange

 Pain in the breast, particularly breast pain that doesn’t go away.
 Pain is not usually a symptom of breast cancer, but it should be reported to a doctor.